-The answer may surprise you.
-The fact is, He laughs.
-That's what Psalm 2:4 says that He does.
+The answer might surprise us.
+The truth is, He laughs.
+That's what Psalm 2 says.
 In Psalm 2 we see the nations raging and God laughing.
 But why does He laugh?
 And why does He want us to know that He laughs?
-Furthermore, how should we respond when we see the nations raging against God and His Son and against us as His people?
+Furthermore, how should we respond when we see the nations raging against God, His Son, and His people?

-I think it's significant that when the first Christians faced their first taste of persecution, they turned to Psalm 2 for help (see Acts 4:25-26).
+I think it's significant that when the first Christians faced their initial taste of persecution, they turned to Psalm 2 for help (see Acts 4:25-26).
 It was Psalm 2 that Peter and John leaned on to shape their congregational prayer when the authorities tried to silence their witness for Christ.

-There are four scenes in this important, perspective-shaping psalm.
+We need Psalm 2 today.
+There are four scenes in this perspective-shaping psalm that shows us how to make God central when the nations rage.

-I. Scene #1: We see man's rebellion (1-3).
+I. Man's rebellion (1-3)

 "Why do the nations conspire and the peoples plot in vain?
 The kings of the earth take their stand and the rulers gather together against the LORD and against his Anointed One.
-'Let us break their chains,' they say, 'and throw off their fetters.'"
+'Let us break their chains,' they say, 'and throw off their fetters."

-You'll notice no introductory title for Psalm 2.[3]
-We're not told the human author's name, although Peter and James attributed it to David in Acts 4:25.
-The psalm begins with a question of amazement: Why do the nations conspire["rage" in the KJV] and the peoples plot in vain?
+You'll notice no introductory title for Psalm 2.3 The heading doesn't give us the human author's name, although Peter and James attributed it to David in Acts 4:25.
+The psalm begins with a question of amazement.

+Why do the nations conspire ["rage" in the ESV & KJV] and the peoples plot in vain?
 It's unthinkable.
-Why would people want to live in God's world and yet refuse to submit to Him?
+Why would people want to live in God's world and yet resist and fight against Him?
 Of all the nerve!

-It would be like me coming to your house, uninvited, and helping myself to the food in your refrigerator, plopping down on your sofa, then taking the remote from your hands and watching your television, all the while acting as though you weren't even there!
+It would be like me coming to your house, uninvited, and helping myself to the food in your refrigerator, plopping down on your couch, then taking the remote from your hands and watching your television, all the while acting as though you weren't even there!

 Sounds crazy, but it happens every day on this planet.
-People conspire against God in God's own world.
+People conspire against God in His world.
 You say, "Who does that?"
 The psalmist tells us in verses 1-2.

-- A. Here are the guilty parties (1-2a).
-There are two guilty parties involved in the rebellion. - 1.
-It involves the nations.
+A. Here are the guilty parties (1-2a).
+There are two guilty parties involved in the rebellion.

+1. It involves the nations.
 "Why do the nations conspire?"
 Who are the nations?
 The Hebrew term is goyim.
 It refers to the Gentiles, the pagan nations that surrounded the country of Israel.
-But the rebellion involves a second guilty party, not just the nations, but also... - 2.
-It involves their leaders.
+But the rebellion involves a second guilty party.

+2. It involves their leaders.
 Verse 2 says, "The kings of the earth take their stand and the rulers gather together."

-Psalm 2 is a royal Psalm (as are Psalms 18, 20, 21, 45, 72, 101, 110, 132, 144).
-The royal Psalms were used by the people of Israel when they crowned a new king.
-In fact, Psalm 2 may have been used on David's Coronation day, the day God gave him the throne in Jerusalem.
+Psalm 2 is a royal Psalm (as are Psalms 18, 20, 21, 45, 72, 101, 110, 132, 144).4 The royal Psalms were used by the people of Israel when they crowned a new king.
+In fact,